 As you may know, heart disease is the leading cause of death for men and women in the United States.
-Every year, 1 in 4 deaths are caused by heart disease.
+Every year, 1 in 5 deaths in 2023 are caused by heart disease (1 in 4 deaths in 2020).
 That’s why it’s critically important to know how to live without heart pain.
 February is American Heart Month – a month dedicated to promoting awareness about heart health, so you can make lifestyle choices that help you prevent damage to the heart and lower your risk factors for having a heart attack.

 Heart pain 101

 Of course, any pain you feel in your chest or ongoing chest discomfort should be taken very seriously.
 Most heart attack survivors vividly remember the fear and crushing pain of having a heart attack (myocardial infarction).

 The most common symptoms of heart attack are: